AdobeDocs/learning-manager.en/help/migrated/authors/feature-summary/courses.md

 You must disable the default catalog and create custom catalogs.

-1. Log in to Learning Manager as an Administrator.
+1. Log in to Captivate Prime as an Administrator.
 1. On the left pane, click **Catalogs**.
 1. Create a Catalog by clicking **Create**.
 Enter the details and click **Save**.

-1. On the newly created Catalog options, you can select different types of learning that you can add, for example, Learning Program, certification, or course.
+1. On the newly created Catalog options,&nbsp;you can select different types of learning that you can add, for example, Learning Program, certification, or course.
 1. In the Learning Program section, click **Add Content**.
 1. On the left pane, click **Share Internally** or **Share Externally** depending on the audience that you want to target.